rapidsms/rapidsms/docs/topics/router/celery.rst

 CeleryRouter
 ============

-:router:`CeleryRouter` uses Celery_ to queue incoming and :outgoing messages.
+:router:`CeleryRouter` uses Celery_ to queue incoming and outgoing messages.

 :router:`BlockingRouter` processes messages synchronously in the main HTTP thread.
 This is fine for most scenarios, but in some cases you may wish to